Nikul-Nakrani/FirebaseLoginAuthentication/README.md

    git clone https://github.com/Nikul-Nakrani/FirebaseLoginAuthentication.git

-   Open the project in Android Studio.
+1. Open the project in Android Studio.

-Add your google-services.json file to the app/ directory.
+2. Add your Google-services.json file to the app/ directory.

-Build and run the app on your Android device or emulator.
+3. Build and run the app on your Android device or emulator.

-Firebase Configuration
+##Firebase Configuration
 Google Login
-Enable Google Sign-In in the Firebase console.
+1. Enable Google Sign-In in the Firebase console.
-Add your Android app in the Firebase project settings.
+2. Add your Android app to the Firebase project settings.
-Download the google-services.json file and add it to the app/ directory.
+3. Download the google-services.json file and add it to the app/ directory.

-Crashlytics
+##Crashlytics
-Enable Crashlytics in the Firebase console.
+1. Enable Crashlytics in the Firebase console.

-Add the Crashlytics dependency in your app/build.gradle:
+2. Add the Crashlytics dependency in your app/build.gradle: implementation 'com.google.firebase:firebase-crashlytics:17.7.1'

-groovy
-Copy code
-implementation 'com.google.firebase:firebase-crashlytics:17.7.1'
-Push Notifications
+##Push Notifications
-Enable Cloud Messaging in the Firebase console.
+1. Enable Cloud Messaging in the Firebase console.

-Obtain your FCM Server Key and add it to your app's manifest:
+2. Obtain your FCM Server Key and add it to your app's manifest:

-xml
 Copy code
 <application>
     <!-- ... other configurations ... -->